 A baseball glove must be able to accommodate two different things.

 Every outfielder also understands the importance of having a glove that fits well in your hand.
 The more comfortable it is, the more likely it is that you will wear it—and the simpler it will be for you to deal with the impact of a catch will be.

 Breaking in a Baseball Glove: Myths and Truths

 When you purchase a new baseball glove, you will immediately note that it exhibits all of the characteristics of new-baseball-glove syndrome.
 It’s stiff, it’s not form-fitting, and it’s not even really comfy right away, to put it mildly.
-Myth: You can’t break in a baseball glove easily.
-We’ll give this one partial credit.
-What people mean to say is that it’s tough to break in a glove rapidly.
-But it can be done.
-There are stories out there of catchers striving to make their glove more bendable during the two hour journey to a game.
+Myth: It’s impossible to break in a baseball glove quickly.
+We’ll give this one a half-point for effort.
+What they’re really saying is that it’s tough to break in a glove as soon as you would want.
+However, it is possible.
+During the two-hour journey to a game, there have been reports of catchers putting forth extra effort to make their mitt more flexible.

 How Do You Break in a Baseball Glove Overnight?